Guecha warrior: Features

 The warriors were a privileged group, esteemed for their toughness, and bravery.
 Their endeavours earned them rewards such as cacicazgos (chiefdoms).
 Those who fell in battle received posthumous honors.
 For instance, certain balsams were applied to their bodies and their bodies were carried on the shoulders of their fellow warriors.
 It was believed the presence of a dead warrior's body could infuse other warriors with life so they might fight again.

 Appearance

-The Franciscan friar, Pedro Simón (1578 – 1620) described the warriors as "men of great physique, bodies, bold, loose, determined and vigilant".
-Lucas Fernández de Piedrahita (1624 – 1688) a catholic prelate described the warriors as "brave and determined men, with big beautiful physiques, lightness and skill".
+The Franciscan friar Pedro Simón (1578 – 1620) described the warriors as "men of great physique, bodies, bold, loose, determined and vigilant".
+Lucas Fernández de Piedrahita (1624 – 1688) a Catholic prelate described the warriors as "brave and determined men, with big beautiful physiques, lightness and skill".
 Unlike the common men, the warriors wore their hair very short and were allowed to wear gold beads and ornaments through edge-pierced ears, nose and lips.

-The warriors carried clubs, darts, spears, bows and arrows, and slingshots.
+The warriors carried clubs, darts, spears, bows and arrows, and slings.
 They took Panche and Calima slaves with them to war.
 The men went into combat with curled plumes of parrot feathers, and wide ribbons of fine gold encrusted with emeralds.
 They wore bracelets and fine coral and gold beads.
 Inks and Jagua tattoos were also used.